Anand Mahindra tweets video of 'hybrid' taxi even Elon Musk can't match

+The photograph of a special hybrid car with half a bullock cart and half an ambassador car, which had gone viral during Lakshadeepotsava celebrations in Dharmasthala, is once again in limelight.

-In yet another witty tweet, Mahindra Group Chairman Anand Mahindra shared a video of a bullock cart towing a car cabin at the back, challenging Elon Musk and his electric-car-maker Tesla, to match "the low cost of the renewable energy-fuelled car".
+Mahindra Group Chairman Anand Mahindra shared a video on his Twitter page of the car and challenged Elon Musk and his electric-car-maker Tesla to match "the low cost of renewable energy-fuelled car".

-"Not sure about the emissions level, though, if you take methane into account..." he wrote tagging the Tesla CEO.
+The tweet from his official handle declares; "I don’t think @elonmusk & Tesla can match the low cost of this renewable energy-fuelled car.
+Not sure about the emissions level, though, if you take methane into account."
+In the video two bullocks are shown pulling half an ambassador with a capacity to accommodate two people.

 I don’t think @elonmusk & Tesla can match the low cost of this renewable energy-fuelled car.
 Not sure about the emissions level, though, if you take methane into account... pic.twitter.com/C7QzbEOGys